- The Academic Program

 Second semester seniors may be exempt from exams provided they have an honors average (B) or better in the course.
 This exemption policy is subject to the discretion of the teacher.
-Therefore, a teacher may choose to apply a stricter guideline, i.e., raise the grade average required for exemption, or may choose to require all seniors to take the exam.
+Therefore, a teacher may choose to apply a stricter guideline, i.e., raise the grade average required for exemption or may choose to require that all seniors take the exam.

 In Advanced Placement courses, second semester final exams are given at the teacher’s discretion.

 Courses that enroll both seniors and juniors shall have the following second semester exam policy: